Rybus07/space-legends-data/README.md

 drive.mount('/content/drive')
 ```

-4. If needed, update file paths in notebooks to match your directory structure <mark>(was specified in class that everything should be able to be run as-is without updating file paths or moving folders, so we should make sure that we set things up that way and note that here)</mark>
+4. All code should be able to run locally in-place without rearranging directory structure.
+If running in Google Colab or if a dfifferent directory organization is desired, update code and file pathing as needed.

 ### Executing Program